chrfrantz/IG-Parser/README.md

  ### Common issues
   * Parentheses/braces need to match.
 The parser calls out if a mismatch exists.
 Parentheses are applied when components are specified (or combinations thereof), and braces are used to signal component-level nesting (i.e., statements embedded within components) and statement combinations (i.e., combinations of component-level nested statements).
+    * *One important special case to bear in mind* is that the input itself (i.e., the content to be encoded) may contain parentheses (e.g., `... under the following conditions 1) the actor must not ..., 2) the actor must not ...`.
+In such cases, the parentheses must be removed as part of the preprocessing of the text input, since the parser cannot differentiate between parentheses used for the encoding and the ones contained in the content.
   * Ensure whitespace between symbols and logical operators to ensure correct parsing.
 However, excess words between parentheses and logical operator are permissible.
 (Note: The parser has builtin tolerance toward various issues, but may not handle this correctly under all circumstances.)
     * This example works: `A(actor) I(act)`
     * This one is incorrect: `A(actor)I(act)` due to missing whitespace.